theycallmethetailor/js-function-scopes/README.md

 #####  Const

 Const is used to declare variables you do not want to change later in your code.
-This helps yourself and other developers working on your team prevent accidentally re-writting a variables that was not supposed to be.
+This helps yourself and other developers working on your team prevent accidentally rewriting a variables that was not supposed to be.

 What will happen when we try to overwrite the variable in the below example?